cs544-wisc/f23/p5/README.md

 years, action_taken

 Join with the appropriate views to get the values for these columns.
-It should look like the following (though will differ depending on which bank you picked):
+It should look like the following:

 <img src="q5.png">